-Penalty or bonus assessments for PrI will be the amounts shown in the applicable section of Table 3.50 C and will be based on Profilograph tests following any corrective action taken by the Contractor.
+Penalty or bonus assessments for PrI will be the amounts shown in the applicable section of Table 3.53 C and will be based on Profilograph tests following the Contractor's corrective efforts for any bumps and dips.

 Penalty assessments for bumps and dips will be \$300.00 for each individual bump or dip over 8 mm and will be based on initial Profilograph testing conducted by the Consultant.
 Repairs carried out by the Contractor will not affect the penalty assessment for bumps and dips.